otdavies/Rapid/README.md

 -   `timeout` (integer, optional): Timeout in seconds for the operation.
 Default is 60.
 -   `debug` (boolean, optional): Whether to include the debug log in the output.
 Defaults to false.

-### `find_code_by_concept`
+### `search_by_concept`

-Performs a powerful semantic search across the codebase to find functions or code blocks related to a natural language query.
-Instead of exact string matching, it understands the *intent* behind the query to locate relevant functionality.
-Useful for discovering how specific concepts are implemented or finding code when you don't know the exact names or terms.
+🧠 **AI-POWERED SEMANTIC CODE SEARCH** - This intelligent tool uses machine learning embeddings to understand the MEANING and INTENT behind your natural language queries, not just exact text matches.
+Perfect for finding code when you describe WHAT you want rather than knowing exact function names.
+Examples: 'authentication logic', 'database connection setup', 'error handling patterns'. ⚠️ **Performance Note**: Slower than text search - uses AI processing, so be mindful on large codebases (1000+ files).

 **Arguments:**